ben-denzler/Text-Adventure-Game/README.md

  * [LucidChart](https://www.lucidchart.com/) - Tool for creating OMT class diagrams

  ### Project input/output
- * **Input:** User enters numbers corresponding to choices they can make during dialogue and combat scenes.
+ * **Input:** User enters numbers or strings corresponding to choices they can make during dialogue and combat scenes.
 For example, when not in combat, user could choose to travel down path 1 or 2, or could access their inventory before deciding.
 Invalid input is ignored.
  * **Output:** The game primarily outputs sentences describing the situation to the user and prompts them to make choices until they reach the end of the game.
 There are no graphical elements for the environment etc., only text.
 Outputs are continually displayed until the user gives input.

  ### Design patterns to be used